lumada-design/hv-uikit-react/README.md

 #### Bootstrap

 Bootstrap the packages in the current repo.
-Installs all of their dependencies and links any cross-dependencies.
+Installs all their dependencies and links any cross-dependencies.

 ```bash
 npm run bootstrap